For the most updated information, please visit allisondaminger.com

 I am a Ph.D. candidate in Sociology & Social Policy at Harvard University and a graduate student fellow at the Radcliffe Institute for Advanced Study.
 I study how and why gender continues to shape the burdens we bear and benefits we enjoy as members of contemporary families.

 My current project focuses on "cognitive labor."
 Decades of sociological research shows a persistent gender gap in household labor contributions, but common definitions of that labor focus solely on chores like cooking, cleaning, and shopping.
 Via in-depth interviews of couples with children, I identify cognitive labor as the work of anticipating household needs, identifying options for meeting those needs, deciding among the options, and monitoring the outcomes.
 I also show that cognitive labor is a major component of household life and that this labor is unequally distributed on the basis of gender.
 In related work, I find that even couples who aspire to equality sometimes divide cognitive labor unequally, in part because they are able to erase or obscure gender’s influence on their practices.

-My work on cognitive labor has been recognized by three sections of the American Sociological Association: Sex and Gender; Family; and Inequality, Poverty, and Mobility.
+This research has been published in the American Sociological Review and recognized by three sections of the American Sociological Association: Sex and Gender; Family; and Inequality, Poverty, and Mobility.
 I've received funding support from the Weatherhead Initiative for Gender Inequality, the Center for American Political Studies, and the James M. and Cathleen D. Stone Ph.D.
 Fellowship in Inequality and Wealth Concentration.

 Prior to graduate school, I worked as a research associate for a nonprofit consulting firm that uses insights from behavioral science to solve social problems.
-I'm originally from New Jersey and received an A.B. in anthropology from Princeton University in 2012.
+I'm originally from New Jersey and received an A.B. in anthropology from Princeton University.